Composition: HDF vs engineered wood

 Quick-Step laminate floors top the charts in terms of impact resistance, durability and scratch resistance.
 Smart technologies such as the patented Scratch Guard top layer provide a tenfold increase in scratch resistance.

 Hardwood floors are traditionally slightly more sensitive to scratches and scuffs.
-However, Quick-Step’s lacquered wood floors are treated with 7 layers of UV-cured, water-based lacquer as well as the moisture- and dirt-repelling ‘Surface & Edge Protect+’ layer, making them more robust than other wooden floors.
+However, Quick-Step’s lacquered wood floors are treated with 7 layers of UV-cured, water-based lacquer as well as the moisture- and dirt-repelling ‘Wood for Life’ layer, making them more robust than other wooden floors.
 Our oiled floors are well-protected too, thanks to two layers of first-rate oil.

 Installation: click away!

 Both types of floors are easy to install, thanks to our innovative Uniclic click system.
 When it comes to laminate, we advise a floating installation with an underlay.
 For hardwood flooring, it’s your call: floating or glued down.

 Of course, if you prefer the help of a professional, we’re happy to help you find the nearest certified Quick-Step installer.

 Both laminate and wood floors are easy to clean, although wood requires more maintenance.
 For laminate, regular vacuuming and mopping with a damp cloth along with cleaning products from the Quick-Step cleaning kit will suffice.